noahehall/theBookOfNoah/0current/aws/0networking.md

 - troubleshooting connectivity

   - connecting to AWS resources
-    - anything in your local environment?
-      - firewalls, network settings, etc
+    - anything in your local environment? e.g. firewalls, network settings, etc
-    - private subnet?
-      - you need a bastion host/private tunnel into the private subnet
+    - aws resource in a private subnet? you need a bastion host/private tunnel into the private subnet
-    - must be in a public subnet?
+    - aws resource in a public subnet?
-      - does the resouce have a public IP?
-        - remember, the internal IP is only for internal AWS resources
+      - does the resouce have a public IP? remember, the internal IP is only for internal AWS resources
       - what type of Public IP? e.g. is it an EIP?
     - what are the security group settings?
       - they have to allow the protocol & port your using
       - also confirm theres an outbound rule thats appropriate
-    - what are the NACLs?
-      - the nacl has to explicitly allow (both in and out) your protocol and port
+    - what are the NACLs? the nacl has to explicitly allow (both in and out) the protocol and port your using
-    - what are the route tables?
-      - there needs to be a route whose destination is the public internet & target is an internet gateway
+    - what are the route tables? there needs to be a route whose destination is the public internet & target is an internet gateway
     - load balancer health checks?
   - useful tools
     - vpc flow logs